slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 where &lt;username&gt; is what you chose above for the NB_USER configuration variable.

-### Step 4
+## Step 4
-#### Testing
+### Testing
-To test your deployed applications, log into your JupyterLab application\instance and submit a test job to the HTCondor pool from the terminal.
+To test your deployed applications, log into your JupyterLab application\instance and submit a test job to the OSG HTCondor pool from either a terminal window or notebook.

-For our testing purpose, we use a tutorial example from the [OSG Connect Quickstart](https://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) with some modifications.
+For our testing purpose, we use an [OSG Connect Quickstart](https://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) tutorial example with some modifications.

 First, create a test script to be executed as your job:

 	nano short_transfer.sh

-Copy the below into it and save the file:
+Copy the below code into it and save the file:

 	#!/bin/bash
 	printf "Start time: "; /bin/date